CliMA/ClimateMachine.jl/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 # Description

-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is

 ## Steps to Reproduce

-Steps to reproduce the behavior
+Steps to reproduce the behavior:

+1. Output of `git log -1`.
+In the case of bugs from code that has significantly diverged from master, a separate branch can be created and linked.
+2. Exact sequence of commands run (REPL, terminal, or script) to reproduce this issu issue.
+3. Expected runtime for issue/bug to reveal itself (e.g. in the case of problems with physics / set-ups that require longer time to solution)

 ## Expected behavior